-The Matrix TF30 is the most affordable treadmill out of the four new residential models introduced in 2016.
+The Matrix TF30 is the most affordable treadmill out of the three new residential models introduced in 2016.
 At around $2399 with the base console it is on par with Life Fitness' F1 folding treadmill.

 Early reviews have been quite favorable, with many users noting the similarity between the commercial units they've been using at the gym and the new residential ones.
 The company has made it a priority to keep the consistent feel and design, which is a good sign.

 The TF30 has a lot of great features, including Johnson Health's Ultimate Deck cushioning system that minimizes impact and the Johnson Drive system motor which is powerful, yet smooth and quiet.

 You get up to a 15% incline and 12.5 mph speed, and the easily folded treadmill can be moved to another location or into a closet with the included transport wheels.

 The running area is only 20" x 55", so if you are more of a runner or there will be multiple users, or you're on the taller side, you might want to consider one of the other two models such as the TF50 or non-folding T50 which feature a 20" x 60" deck.

 The Matrix TF30 treadmill comes with three different console options: XR, XER and XIR.
 The XR is a basic LCD display; the XER and XIR are touch screen displays.